Birth Control Implant

 - How do I get an Implant Inserted and Removed?

 - What is the Cost of an Implant Insertion?

 What is a Birth Control Implant?

-An implant, the size of a cardboard match stick, is implanted underneath the skin of the upper arm.
-There are two brands that offer this implant which are Nexplanon and Implanon.
+An implant, the size of a cardboard matchstick, is implanted underneath the skin of the upper arm.
+There are two brands that offer this implant.
+They are Nexplanon and Implanon.
 This birth control method will help protect against pregnancy for up to 3 years.